Is Sedation Dentistry Right for You?

 - General anxiety disorder

-Dental sedation can help patients get through many types of dental work, such as tooth extractions, root canals, dental implants, and other procedures.
+Dental sedation in Calgary can help patients get through many types of dental work, such as tooth extractions, root canals, dental implants, and other procedures.

 Can I take it even if I’m not anxious?